John O. Beaty

-John Owen Beaty (December 22, 1890 – September 9, 1961) was an American academic, anti-communist, and anti-Semitic activist.
+John Owen Beaty (December 22, 1890 – September 9, 1961) was an American academic, anti-communist, and antisemitic activist.

 Biography

 Beaty was born in Crow, West Virginia.
 He studied for his B.A. and M.A. at the University of Virginia, and completed a Ph.D. in philosophy at Columbia University in 1921.
 He taught English at Southern Methodist University (SMU), from 1919 (becoming a full professor in 1922) until his retirement in 1957, having been appointed by SMU's first president, Robert Hyer.
 Beaty served in active duty during World War II in the Military Intelligence Service, and became a Lieutenant Colonel in the U.S. Army.
 He was a member of Phi Beta Kappa, the Texas Institute of Letters, the American Legion, and was president of the Conference of College Teachers of English.

 He married Josephine Mason Powell in 1920; they had four children.
 He was a Baptist and a member of the Order of the White Cross, the Masonic Order, and the Woodmen of the World.
 After retirement he moved to Barboursville, Orange County, Virginia, and died in September 1961.